DomGries/InnoDependencyInstaller/README.md

 1. Download and install [Inno Setup 6.1+](https://www.jrsoftware.org/isinfo.php).
 2. Download and extract [this repository](https://github.com/DomGries/InnoDependencyInstaller/archive/master.zip) or clone it.
-3. Open the extracted _setup.iss_ file.
+3. Open the extracted _CodeDependencies.iss_ file.
 4. Comment out dependency defines to disable installing them and leave only dependencies that need to be installed:
     - `#define UseVC2013 <-- will be installed`
     - `//#define UseVC2013 <-- commented out and will not be installed`